eunikolsky/gfs/README.md

 This is useful e.g. when your backup names include variable data (an identifier) and you need that data to remove backups.

 Note: the prefix shouldn't end with a digit and the suffix shouldn't start with a digit because that may confuse the time parser.
 For example, `foo12023-02-01-150000` might be parsed as year `12023`.

+### Customizable ranges

+You can use the `-r`/`--ranges` option to specify the ranges that you need.
+The value is a string where each range is the step followed by a colon `:` followed by the limit, and the ranges are separated with a comma `,`.
+The step defines the sequential time intervals where only one backup will be left, and the limit is where to stop this range.
+The default ranges are `1h:1d,1d:1m,1w:1y,1m:4y,1y:32y`, as described above.

+You can use these units from the time intervals:

+* `h` — hour, the minimal unit, and its derivatives:
+    * `d` — day, equal to 24 hours;
+    * `w` — week, equal to 7 days;
+* `m` — calendar month, isn't equal to a fixed number of days, and its derivative:
+    * `y` — year, equal to 12 months.

+For example, `-r 1h:1d` says, "keep one backup every hour for a day", anything older will be deleted.
+Or if you want multiple ranges:

+* keep one backup every 4 hours for a week: `4h:1w`;
+* (for backups older than a week:) keep one backup every 3 days for two months: `3d:2m`;
+* (for backups older than two months:) keep one backup every 6 months for 5 years: `6m:5y`,

+so the program option would be `-r 4h:1w,3d:2m,6m:5y`.

+Note: the provided ranges are automatically sorted from smaller to bigger limit, which is the number after a colon `:`.
+That is, `2m:2y,1d:1w` will be understood as `1d:1w,2m:2y`.

 ## Examples